Bobbyberta/park-and-paint/README.md

 ## 📝 License

 This project is proprietary and confidential to Park & Paint.
 All rights reserved.

-See the LICENSE file for details.
+**License**: SEE LICENSE IN LICENSE file

+For permissions and licensing inquiries, contact: stuart@parkandpaint.co.uk

 ## 🆘 Support